 If you are needing additional borrowing for your new property you may be able to port your existing products and get a new top-up rate either matching the same term or possibly a longer term to make monthly repayments affordable.

 Speak to a mortgage broker about your circumstances.
 The mortgage broker will be experienced at porting a Barclays mortgage to your new property.
-They will understand Barclays products and be able to find when your early redemption fee will end and therefore your needs to either port or not to port your existing rate and products to your new home.
+They will understand Barclays products and be able to find when your early redemption fee will end and therefore your needs to either port or not port your existing rate and products to your new home.

 Fee-Free Mortgage Brokers

 If for any reason Barclays has turned you down for a mortgage don’t panic!
-YesCanDo Money will find out why and then access over a hundred different high street lenders to find you a mortgage lender that will accept you.
+YesCanDo Money will find out the reason why and then access over a hundred different high street lenders to find you a mortgage lender that will accept you.

 With over 14,000 different deals available.
 YesCanDo will search the whole market for the very best one for you!